Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cross-ownership and ownership exceeding the limit have decreased.

-In a recent report sent to National Assembly deputies, regarding the issue of preventing cross-ownership and ownership with manipulative and dominating nature in credit institutions (CIs), the State Bank said that in recent years, this agency has continued to improve the legal basis and resolutely implemented solutions to prevent and handle ownership of shares exceeding the prescribed limit, cross-ownership, lending, and investment in violation of regulations, along with the restructuring process of CIs.
+In a report recently sent to National Assembly delegates, regarding the issue of preventing cross-ownership and ownership with manipulative and dominating nature in credit institutions (CIs), the State Bank said that in recent years, this agency has continued to improve the legal basis and resolutely implemented solutions to prevent and handle ownership of shares exceeding the prescribed limit, cross-ownership, lending, and investment in violation of regulations, along with the restructuring process of CIs.

 In particular, the Law on Credit Institutions 2024 has added regulations to help prevent cross-investment, cross-ownership and ownership of manipulative and dominant nature in credit institutions.

-The State Bank of Vietnam also continues to direct the prevention and handling of shareholding exceeding the prescribed limit, cross-ownership, lending, and investment in violation of regulations.
+The State Bank also continues to direct the prevention and handling of shareholding exceeding the prescribed limit, cross-ownership, lending, and investment in violation of regulations.
 Accordingly, shareholding exceeding the prescribed limit, cross-ownership in the credit institution system has been gradually handled, and the situation of large shareholders/shareholder groups manipulating and dominating banks has been limited.

 Tình trạng sở hữu cổ phần vượt giới hạn, sở hữu chéo đã giảm đáng kể